 Application materials are due on March 18, 2014, for full consideration.

 The 1987 Brundtland Commission report called “Our Common Future” defined “sustainable development” as development that “meets the needs of the present without compromising the ability of future generations to meet their own needs” (World Commission on Environment and Development, 1987, Our Common Future.
 Oxford University Press, Oxford).
 According to this report, achieving sustainable development requires preventing environmental degradation while enhancing economic growth and furthering social equity.

 All current Beloit College students are eligible to apply.
-For full consideration, please apply by March 15, 2013.
-Application materials are available on the right side of this page under "Related Documents."
+For full consideration, please apply by March 18, 2014.
+Application materials are available by clicking HERE and referee materials are available by clicking HERE.
 For additional information, contact Professor Yaffa Grossman, Director of the Beloit College Sustainability Fellows Program (firstname.lastname@example.org).